6uhrmittag/Itch-Sort-And-Export/README.md

   **To just sort or export the currently visible items, you don't need to load all items.**
 - **Sorting Games/Items by Price**: Sorts items by highest/lowest price.
 - **Sorting Games/Items by Discount**: Sorts items by highest discount (percentage value).
+- **Sorting Games/Items by Number of Ratings**: Sorts items by most/least number of ratings(only works on the "Top rated" page).
 - **Exporting Data**: Exports all items as a CSV file.
 It automatically loads **all** items first!

 ## Debugging